Sean Lewis (American football): Coaching career

 Following graduation, Lewis worked various jobs, including as a personal trainer and a "dull office supply sales job," before turning to coaching as a career.
 From 2008–2009 he was offensive coordinator at his former high school in Oak Lawn.
 His first collegiate coaching job was in 2010 at Nebraska–Omaha and he was a graduate assistant at Akron for the 2011 season.
 At Eastern Illinois, the Panthers made the FCS Playoffs both seasons he was there and reached the quarterfinals in 2013 with a 12-2 record with an offense led by Jimmy Garoppolo.
 At Bowling Green, his 2015 offense ranked fourth in the nation at 546.8 yards per game and sixth in scoring at 42.2 points per game.
 He was the co-offensive coordinator and quarterbacks coach for Matt Johnson, who was the MAC Offensive Player of the Year and finished second nationally with 4,946 yards and 46 touchdowns.
 In 2017, Syracuse averaged 456.3 yards and 24.4 first downs per game and defeated defending national champion Clemson 27-24 on Oct.
 13. His Orange offense led the nation in snaps per game (87.8) and in 2016, his offense set or tied 40 school records including most passing yards (3,855) while the 5,290 yards of total offense was second most in program history.

 Kent State

-Lewis became Kent State University's 22nd head football coach on December 21, 2017.
+Lewis became Kent State's 22nd head football coach on December 21, 2017.
 Lewis was 31 when he was hired at Kent State in 2017, becoming the youngest head coach in FBS by three years, where he compiled a 24-31 overall record and 19-17 record in Mid-American Conference play.
-He led the Golden Flashes to their first-ever Bowl game victory in 2019.
+He led the Golden Flashes to their first-ever bowl victory in 2019.

 Colorado

-On December 6, 2022, he was hired at Colorado under new head coach Deion Sanders to be the team's offensive coordinator.
+On December 6, 2022, he was hired at Colorado under new head coach Deion Sanders as the team's offensive coordinator.

 San Diego State

-On November 29, 2023, San Diego State University hired Lewis as its new head coach, replacing a retiring Brady Hoke, following the 2023 season.
+On November 29, 2023, San Diego State University hired Lewis as its new head coach, replacing a retiring Brady Hoke following the 2023 season.